pitrov/docs.erisindustries.com/tutorials/chainmaking.md

 **Next, you'll want to [deploy some contracts](../contractsdeploying/)!**

-Or, perhaps you'll want to go [make a more advanced permission chain](../chainmaking-advanced/).
+Or, perhaps you'll want to go [make a more advanced permission chain](../advanced/chainmaking/).

-{% image idiamin.jpg %}